frederic-perez/AmE-dictionary/data/dictionary.md

 __douchebag__ _n phr_ _informal_ :three: (douche bag) An obnoxious or contemptible person, typically a man. :es: gilipollas
 __dough__ _n_ :two::mute:[dou~~gh~~] __2__ _slang_ Money.
 __doughty__ _adj_ :two: /DOW-tee/ Brave, strong, and determined.
 Marked by stouthearted courage; brave. _The family sent gifts to the doughty firefighters for saving their cat._
-__dour__ _adj_ :eight: Relentlessly severe, stern, or gloomy in manner or appearance. _A hard, dour, humourless fanatic._ _Hong Kong in dour mood as Chinese leader makes return visit._ _Syn_ stern, unsmiling, unfriendly, frowning, poker-faced
+__dour__ _adj_ :nine: Relentlessly severe, stern, or gloomy in manner or appearance. _A hard, dour, humourless fanatic._ _Hong Kong in dour mood as Chinese leader makes return visit._ _Syn_ stern, unsmiling, unfriendly, frowning, poker-faced
 __dourly__
 __douse__ _v_ :four::hammer: _The Nationals are dousing the District of Columbia with new hope._ _They were dousing fire after fire._
 __dove__ _v_